yuyang-yy/yuyang-yy.github.io/_posts/2018-12-23-html-and-css.markdown

 ---

 ## HTML Notes
-The week 1 notes for the edX course: Programming for the Web with Javascript can be found [here](https://raw.githubusercontent.com/yuyang-yy/materials/master/html/index.html) or [here]({{site.baseurl}}/assets/htmls/html-learning.html).
+The week 1 notes for the edX course: Programming for the Web with Javascript can be found [here]({{site.baseurl}}/assets/htmls/html-learning.html).
+Or you could directly view the [source code](https://raw.githubusercontent.com/yuyang-yy/materials/master/html/index.html).

 ## HTML
 ``` html